-- 11.2 An entity shall choose to apply either: - (a) the provisions of both Section 11 and Section 12 in full, or - (b) the recognition and measurement provisions of FRS 39 Financial Instruments: Recognition and Measurement and the disclosure requirements of Sections 11 and 12 to account for all of its financial instruments.
+- 11.2 An entity shall choose to apply either: - (a) the requirements of both Sections 11 and 12 in full; or - (b) the recognition and measurement requirements of MFRS 139 Financial Instruments: Recognition and Measurement^{} and the disclosure requirements of Sections 11 and 12 to account for all of its financial instruments.
 An entity's choice of (a) or (b) is an accounting policy choice.
-Paragraphs 10.8-10.14 contain requirements for determining when a change in accounting policy is appropriate, how such a change should be accounted for, and what information should be disclosed about the change.
+Paragraphs 10.8-10.14 contain requirements for determining when a change in accounting policy is appropriate, how such a change should be accounted for and what information should be disclosed about the change.